Ranz-Lab/drosophila-snRNAseq/01_cross_species_integration/README.md

 All six objects (ISO1/A4/w501 × testis/ovary) were merged into a single Seurat object using `merge()`.
 RNA expression layers were preserved using Seurat v5’s multilayer architecture.

 ### Integration:
-Batch effects across strains were removed using `HarmonyIntegration` while preserving cross-species heterogeneity:
+Batch effects across strains were removed using `HarmonyIntegration` while preserving cross-species heterogeneity.

-- Original reduction: PCA
-- Integration reduction: `harmony`
-- Normalization method: `logNormalization`

-### Dimensionality Reduction:

-- UMAP: `umap.harmony`
-- t-SNE: `tsne.harmony`